 Duplicate Capability, Not Exact Gear

 One of the easiest examples to look at when it comes to redundancy is fire starters.
-Most people don’t go out without multiple fire starters on their person but even this can fall prey to simplicity.
+By carrying multiple fire starters you can greatly improve your chances of creating a successful fire.

 Lighters are a common form of firestarter.
 They’re easy to get ahold of, compact to carry, and easy to use.
 Sure, you can throw an entire box of butane lighters in your pack and call it a day.
 If one goes out, you can always use another one.
 Right?